katrinasilver/gsnacks-backend/README.md

-# ComicScore Backend
+# gSnacks Backend

-Backend API and database migration layer for GSnacks
+Backend API and database migration layer for gSnacks

 # How to use